Super Bowl XXXVIII halftime show controversy: Streaking

-Moments after the Jackson-Timberlake tangle, streaker Mark Roberts added to the controversial halftime by running around the field naked except for a well-placed G-string attached to half of a miniature football.
+Moments after the Jackson-Timberlake tangle, streaker Mark Roberts added to the controversial halftime by running around the field naked except for a G-string attached to half of a miniature football.
 Part of Roberts' stunt was broadcast in the United States before players from both teams tackled him, allowing stadium security and police to take Roberts into custody.

 Other performers

 Aside from Jackson's exposure, minor controversy was created when rapper Nelly performed his song "Hot in Herre" when a group of female backup dancers all pulled the top-layer of their costumes off, revealing shorter shorts and smaller shirts underneath.
-Kid Rock appeared in a poncho made from a slit American flag, which he later threw towards the audience.
+Kid Rock appeared in a poncho made from a slit American flag, which he later removed, tossing it carelessly over his head.
+A member of the band caught the flag, and placed it on to the drum riser.
 U.S. Senator Zell Miller complained that Kid Rock's outfit was a desecration of the American flag.